MarkD117/hackumentary/README.md

 * placeholder

 ## Tasks
+### AstroLife Engine
 ### Google Cloud Platform Team: Dylan/Ciara
 Enabled APIs
 Vertex AI API - To train machine learning modules.
 Cloud Storage API - Storing the NASA Repository (.CSV files).
+Roadblocks hit.
+AI learning would not complete, several different changes attempted but utimately beyond our skillset.

 Created Bucket
 Downloaded the 608 publication links from the NASA resource repository in .CSV format and added them to the bucket on GCP.